miloserdev/openbmc/poky/documentation/kernel-dev/advanced.rst

 fundamentally wrong, yet they are still necessary for specific boards.
-In these situations, you most likely do not want to include these patches in every kernel you build (i.e. have the patches as part of the default branch).
+In these situations, you most likely do not want to include these patches in every kernel you build (i.e. have the patches as part of the lone "master" branch).
 It is situations like these that give rise to multiple branches used within a Linux kernel sources Git repository.

-Here are repository organization strategies maximizing source reuse, removing redundancy, and logically ordering your changes.
+Repository organization strategies exist that maximize source reuse, remove redundancy, and logically order your changes.
 This section presents strategies for the following cases:

 -  Encapsulating patches in a feature description and only including the